 While it does take several steps to make homemade pretzels. don't be intimidated.
 The ingredients are simple and can be found already stocked in most pantries.

-- Start with fresh yeast.
-Be patient and give it time to bloom.
+- When making pretzels from scratch, it's imperative that you start with fresh yeast.
+Check the packaging for the expiration date and be patient and give it ample time to bloom.
 If, after waiting 10 minutes there's no action throw it out and start again.

-- Likewise, just the same as when you're baking homemade bread, use fresh flour.
+- Just as when you're baking homemade bread, use fresh flour.

-- You may use sea salt or pretzel salt to sprinkle on top of the finished pretzels.
+- You can use sea salt or pretzel salt to sprinkle on top of the finished pretzels.
+Pretzel salt is usually found with the other salt products at most grocery stores.

 Thanks for visiting come back soon!